Blackmane/adventofcode/README.md

 ## How to run

-You need a input.txt file.
+You need a input.txt file (not all days).
 Then, from the day folder run

 ``` bash